 (400% of FPL)

-*Source: US Department of Health and Human Services—https://aspe.hhs.gov/poverty-guidelines.
+*Source: US Department of Health and Human Services— https://aspe.hhs.gov/system/files/aspe-files/107166/2021-percentage-poverty-tool.xlsx.
 Note that this chart is applicable only for the 48 contiguous states and the District of Columbia.
 Alaska and Hawaii have separate guidelines.
 The figures included in this chart are estimates.
-Your local HealthMarkets agent can help you determine you eligibility for these subsidies.
+HealthMarkets can help you determine your eligibility for these subsidies.

-You must show proof of US citizenship to qualify for a subsidy.
+You must show proof of US citizenship or legal residency to qualify for a subsidy.
 If you are eligible for healthcare coverage through Medicare, Medicaid, or the Children’s Health Insurance Program (CHIP), you won’t be eligible.

-Also, if your employer is offering adequate, affordable coverage and you choose not to enroll, you may not be eligible for a subsidy if you purchase a plan from a marketplace.
+Also, if your employer offers adequate, affordable health insurance coverage and you choose not to enroll, you may not be eligible for a subsidy if you purchase a plan from a marketplace.
 How do you know if your employer-based health coverage meets those requirements?

-Employee contributions must cost less than 9.5 percent of household income, excluding the cost of adding family members to the plan.
+- Employee contributions must cost less than 9.83% of household income, excluding the cost of adding family members to the plan.

-If coverage offered through your employer fails to meet either requirement, you may qualify for subsidies.
+If health insurance through your employer fails to meet either requirement, you may qualify for subsidies.

 You can do a cost-benefit analysis of the dozens of plans that may be available in your area, but it can take hours of your time, and you may miss some of the fine print.

-That’s why it’s important to have some guidance.
-Your local HealthMarkets agent is available anytime and can answer any questions you have about finding the right coverage for you in person or over the phone.
-HealthMarkets can even help you online!
-Your agent can also help you determine if you qualify for a premium tax credit or a cost-sharing reduction.
+That’s why it’s important to get some advice.
+HealthMarkets can help answer any questions you have about finding the right coverage for your needs.
+We can also help you determine if you may qualify for a premium tax credit or a cost-sharing reduction.

 Every year, your premiums can go up and your coverage can change, even if you stick with the same health insurance plan.
-Review your plan every year with your local HealthMarkets agent so you don’t miss out on the benefits and savings you deserve.
+Review your plan every year with HealthMarkets so you don’t miss out on the benefits and savings you deserve.

 Shopping for Medicare